vonglan/realearn-sy-presets/README.md

 You need
 - Reaper
-- Version 2.8.2 of ReaLearn (available via ReaPack or GitHub)
+- Version 2.8.2 or higher of ReaLearn (available via ReaPack or GitHub) (but not 2.9 flat)
 - One of the currently supported synthesizers/controllers, see list above
   - If you have some time and skills, you can create a Controller Mapping for other devices, using the existing presets as template.
 If you do this, please share your Mapping!
 - One of the currently supported VSTs, see list above